-Although only one study, Schriber et al 2014 frame the question almost perfectly for our purposes.
-They ask: given your Big Five test results, how well does that predict that you are in the autistic group or in the group thought to be typically developing (TD)?
+Still, only one study, Schriber et al. (2014), frames the question almost perfectly for our purposes.
+They ask: How well do Big Five test results predict belonging to the autistic group or to the group thought to be typically developing (TD)?
 We ought to be cautious not to draw too large a lesson from one set of studies, of course, but their answer is interesting.
-In their model the Big Five scores correctly assigned a person to the autistic group vs
+In their model, the Big Five scores correctly assigned a person to the autistic group vs. the TD group 70% of the time.
+For the researchers, Neuroticism (the opposite of Emotional Stability), Agreeableness, and Conscientiousness scores were the best predictors.
+The best evidence we have at the moment suggests that Lydia Brown's suspicion is correct: they were discriminated against by personality tests.
+And with 5.5 million neurodivergent individuals in the US, Brown is not alone.